zzzprojects/learn-orm/tutorials/selenium-webdriver/choosing-best-locators.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/selenium-webdriver/images/finding-elements-2.png">

-You can see that it also contains an `id`, but you can use the name as well and make sure its name is unique to your application.
+You can see that it also contains an `id`, but you can use the name as well and make sure the name is unique to your application.

 ## Locators you should not use